alexajuno/notes/college/software-quality-assurance-class/lec2.md

 ## 2.1 Motivation

 - Metrics to measure code quality
-- Many types, the following parts are just about code complexity
+- Many types, the following parts are just about code complexity used by a certain tools like TestwellCMTJava

 ## 2.2 Lines of code